Graduate Admission Requirements

 The priority date for applications for admission to a graduate program is February 1st.
 Applicants are notified of admission decisions by mail and on the NYSID Portal after March 1st.
 After that date, applications will be reviewed on a space- available basis.

-Students accepted into a NYSID graduate program must pay a nonrefundable tuition deposit of $500 in order to secure their place in the program.
-Tuition deposits are processed in the order in which they are received until the program reaches capacity.
+Students accepted into a NYSID graduate program must pay a nonrefundable enrollment deposit of $500 in order to secure their place in the program.
+Enrollment deposits are processed in the order in which they are received until the program reaches capacity.

 Acceptance to NYSID can be deferred one time, for up to one year.
 A request to defer can be noted on the declaration of intent form or submitted to the Admissions Office in writing.